 1989 – today

-Heinz ketchup is preparing for space flights.
+Heinz Ketchup is used to prepare for space flights.
 In 1990, it was officially approved as food for astronauts.
-This is one of the few goods in the world that spread across the Earth and went further.
+This is one of the few goods worldwide that spread beyond Earth.

-The red backing in an arched style indicates leadership, reaching the top, and shows that the tomatoes helped the company achieve such heights.
+The red backing in an arched style indicates leadership and reaching the top, and it shows that the tomatoes helped the company achieve such heights.
 It also shows the best products in the premium segment.
-In various products, the substrate can change color to black, white, and cucumber green, which is associated with naturalness.
+The substrate can change color to black, white, or cucumber green in various products associated with naturalness.

 Interestingly, the company originally wrote the name on the substrate of the cucumber shape.

-The white color of the inscription is an indication of the pioneer.
-Demonstrates the whiteness and naturalness of all products.
+The white color of the inscription indicates the pioneer.
+It also demonstrates the whiteness and naturalness of all products.
 The owner personally vouched for her.
 The company monitors the quality, from planting raw materials to bottling them in cans.

 The first and last letters of the logo have swirls that look like ribbons from a cash register.